atom0s/XiPackets/world/server/0x00FA/README.md

 _The item container._

-### `unknown01`
+### `unknown0E`

 _Unknown._

 ## Additional Information

 The full layout of this packet is not known and the given information above is simply based on easy-to-determine values.
 The `Result` field is assumed based on the old PS2 beta information.
 However, it is not possible to fully determine all values in this packet as the client does not use this packet at all.
-The handle for this packet is simply a return statement, there is no usage of the actual packet at all.
+The handler for this packet is simply a return statement, there is no usage of the actual packet at all.
 This packet is basically junk that is not needed at this time.
 There is no state change or handling in any manner regarding this packet, so the client can safely ignore it.

 There is no means to fully validate the information of `GP_MYROOM_RESULT`.
 The provided enumeration values above are from the PS2 beta information.